Tugcga/GES-ImportExport/README.md

 * No animations, skinning data and other rigs
 * Does not support import *.ges files, only export it
-* Works only with Blender 2.79 and next, released after april 2018
+* Works only with Blender 2.80

 ## How to use